The Most Secure Encrypted Chat Apps (Private and Team Messengers)

 Mattermost is an open-source encrypted chat app for business.
 When you deploy it, you can add encryption – in transit and at rest – on both the communication and server level.
 That means even stored messages and files are better protected from malicious hackers and data thieves.

 Encryption isn’t the only thing you can fumble around with, though.
 You can customize the languages in the UI, tailor the mobile app, custom-build emojis, and personalize the branding and login page.

-Voxer uses the same encryption protocols as Signal.
-But it’s only available on private chats and like Telegram, you’ll need to opt in.
+The walkie-talkie app uses the same encryption protocols as Signal.
+But, like Telegram, it’s only available on private chats and you’ll need to opt in.

 There’s voice-to-text transcription and you can play back messages at your convenience, just like voicemail.
 In addition to one-on-one messaging, Voxer supports group chats for up to 500 people.
 You can also send and receive photos, videos, and location messages.

-Voxer is free, but you’ll need a Pro plan to unlock the walkie-talkie, while a Business subscription gets you admin-controlled chats, unlimited message history, and a private network.
+Voxer is a free app.
+But you’ll need a Pro plan to unlock the walkie-talkie, while a Business subscription gets you admin-controlled chats, unlimited message history, and a private network.